eylonmiz22/Assembly_HW/AssemblyMars/Readme.txt

-Read the pdf file to open assignment description.
+Read the pdf file to open the assignment description.
 P.S.
-Need to open with Mars.
+The program needs to be opened with Mars.